RSS

 I did computational cognitive neuroscience research from getting my PhD in 2006 until the end of 2022.
 I’ve worked on computational theories of vision, executive function, episodic memory, and decision-making, using neural network models of brain function.
 I’ve focused on the emergent interactions that are needed to explain complex thought.
 Here’s a list of my publications.

-I was increasingly concerned with AGI applications of the research, and reluctant to publish my best theories.
+I was increasingly concerned with AGI applications of the research, and reluctant to publish my full theories lest they be used to accelerate AI progress.
 I’m incredibly excited to now be working directly on alignment, currently as a research fellow at the Astera Institute.

 More on approach

-I think that the field of AGI alignment is “pre-paradigmatic:” we don’t know what we’re doing yet.
-We don’t have anything like a consensus on what problems need to be solved, or how to solve them.
-So I spend a lot of my time thinking about this, in relation to specific problems and approaches.
+The field of AGI alignment is “pre-paradigmatic.”
+So I spend a lot of my time thinking about what problems need to be solved, and how we should go about solving them.
 Solving the wrong problems seems like a waste of time we can’t afford.

 When LLMs suddenly started looking intelligent and useful, I noted that applying cognitive neuroscience ideas to them might well enable them to reach AGI and soon ASI levels.
-Current LLMs are like humans with zero episodic memory and very little executive function for planning and goal-directed self-control.
-Adding those capabilities and others might expand LLMs into working cognitive architectures with human-plus abilities in all relevant areas.
-My work since then has convinced me that we could probably also align such AGI/ASI to keep following human instructions, by putting such a goal at the center of their decision-making process and therefore their “psychology”, and then using the aligned proto-AGI as a collaborator in keeping it aligned as it grows smarter.
+Current LLMs are like humans with no episodic memory for their experiences, and very little executive function for planning and goal-directed self-control.
+Adding those cognitive systems to LLMs can make them into cognitive architectures with all of humans’ cognitive capacities—a “real” artificial general intelligence that will soon be able to outsmart humans.

 I increasingly suspect we should be actively working to build such intelligences.
 It seems like our our best hope of survival, since I don’t see how we can convince the whole world to pause AGI efforts, and other routes to AGI seem much harder to align since they won’t “think” in English.
 Thus far, I haven’t been able to engage enough careful critique of my ideas to know if this is wishful thinking, so I haven’t embarked on actually helping develop language model cognitive architectures.

 Even though these approaches are pretty straightforward, they’d have to be implemented carefully.
 Humans often get things wrong on their first try at a complex project.
 So my p(doom) estimate of our long-term survival as a species is in the 50% range, too complex to call.
-That’s despite having a pretty good mix of knowledge and having spent a lot of time working through various scenarios.
-So I think anyone with a very high or very low estimate is probably far overstating their certainty.
+That’s despite having a pretty good mix of relevant knowledge and having spent a lot of time working through various scenarios.
+So I think anyone with a very high or very low estimate is overestimating their certainty.